arpitbbhayani/articles/blogs/super-long-integers.md

 ...
 ```

-The code snippet above is taken from `x_add` function and you could see that it actually iterates over the digits and performs addition digit-wise and computes and propagates carry.
+The code snippet above is taken from `x_add` function and you could see that it iterates over the digits and performs addition digit-wise and computes and propagates carry.

 > Things become interesting when the result of the addition is a negative number.
 The sign of `ob_size` is the sign of the integer, which means, if you have a negative number then `ob_size` will be negative.
 The absolute value of `ob_size` will determine the number of digits in `ob_digit`.